IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 such situation is to escape the text before appending to the DOM or saving it to the database, or even better you can use JavaScript's built in innerText if you want append what's typed as text if the content is not supposed to be processed.

-## Don't use deprecated libraries/frameworks with widely know vulnerabilities
+## Using deprecated libraries/frameworks with widely know vulnerabilities

 Using deprecated libraries with with widely known vulnerabilities it's almost like asking to be hacked(seriously don't use jquery 1), hoping that hackers will not find out that your website's